 Determining the duration of required affordability for dedicated affordable housing

-These restrictions help to ensure that homes created through affordability programs serve their intended purpose and do not immediately convert to market rates.
+These regulatory restrictions help to ensure that homes created through affordability programs serve their intended purpose and do not immediately convert to market rates.
 After the control period has expired, the units can be rented or sold at market levels or converted to other uses.
 While some owners, particularly non-profit or mission-oriented organizations, choose to keep the affordability provisions in place even after the legal requirements expire, others opt out and allow the units to convert to market rates.

-To serve the most people possible, and maximize the return on the public investment, it’s generally a good practice for localities in high-cost markets to aim to preserve affordability for the longest possible time.
+To serve the most people possible, and maximize the return on the public investment, it’s generally a good practice for localities to aim to preserve affordability for the longest possible time.
 Cities, towns, and counties can strive for “permanent” affordability in their housing programs, where use restrictions remain in place in perpetuity or, at minimum, require affordability that persists for the full 50-year lifecycle of a property.
 While federal regulations allow for shorter periods of affordability—new rental housing developed with HOME funding, for example, must remain affordable for at least 20 years and projects funded with Low Income Housing Tax CreditA dollar-for-dollar tax reduction against federal tax liability, provided to developers based on the criteria set out in the states' qualified allocations plan.
 It is the primary source of funding for increasing and preserving supply of affordable rental homes.s (LIHTC) are required to have an affordability term of at least 30 years—these federal requirements are minimums, not maximums, and should be viewed as starting points to be exceeded where possible.

 1. For affordable homeownership units, limits on sales prices that help to preserve the value of public investment can also limit the potential for individual asset accumulation and wealth generation.

 Most affordability requirements associated with ownership units are structured to allow the owners to earn a modest return when they sell their homes while still preserving affordability for the next family, an arrangement known as “shared equity” homeownership.
 When structured appropriately, this arrangement can work well for both the first and subsequent home purchasers.
 When structured poorly, however, buyers may be unable to build assets when they sell, and may even need to sell at a loss in order to preserve affordability for the next buyer.
 Some critics argue that placing limits on the ability of low-income and minority homebuyers to build assets is unfair and deprives them of the opportunities enjoyed by other homeowners.
 However, other approaches that do not restrict affordability can also be viewed as unfair in that they provide substantial benefits to one household while depriving others of the ability to be assisted.
-For example, assistance structured as an interest-free loan that is forgiven over time results in a windfall for one buyer, but fails to preserve those resources to assist the next household.
+For example, assistance structured as an interest-free loan that is forgiven over time results in a windfall for one buyer, but fails to preserve those resources to assist future households.